acemielektron/fddEMU/README.md

 <br>
 -if virtual disk (VFFS) is enabled and loaded- Virtual disk root directory contains a "DISKS" directory, a "DRVA.TXT" file and if DUAL drives enabled a "DRVB.TXT" file.
 If an SD card is inserted "DISKS" directory contains the file listing of inserted SD card's root directory otherwise it will be empty.
 "DRVA.TXT" would contain name of the image file loaded the "drive 0" and "DRVB.TXT" would contain name of the image file loaded to "drive 1".
 Writing the name of an image file to either "DRVA.TXT" or "DRVB.TXT" would result loading requested image file to respective emulated drive upon host releasing the drive.
 However disk write cache might interfere writing into these files and a cache flush might be required.
 <br><br>

+**Troubleshooting**
+* To test fddEMU or any other floppy drive emulator a Floppy Drive Controller (FDC) is very useful.
+Unfortunately new computers usually don't come with a FDC.
+Thankfully we already have a very good FDC that generates the precise debug information we need: the [ArduinoFDC](https://github.com/dhansel/ArduinoFDC).
+A direct pin to pin connection from fddEMU to ArduinoFDC works, if using shorter jumper wires external pullups are not necessary.
+* If using a floppy drive ribbon cable make sure of external pullup resistors to +5V on Step (Pin 20 on floppy connector) and WriteData (pin 22 on floppy connector) pins.
+* If WiteData pin (pin 22 on floppy connector) is disconnected or does not have sufficient external pullup fddEMU might hang up while reading data from host, which might cause a static image on screen.
+To protect the screen currently a watchdog timer of 8 seconds is set (which is the longest duration for watchdog timer).
+If mcu (arduino) can't access SD card after reset remove the sd card, wait a few seconds, reinsert the SD card then reset the arduino.

 **Acknowledgements**
 <br>